 Mindfulness and the wise horse

-In equine assisted experiences, certain characteristics of horses are used to facilitate changes in perceptions of self and others, as well as the formation of new skills and approaches that can be taken into daily life.
+In equine assisted experiences (equine therapy), certain characteristics of horses are used to facilitate changes in perceptions of self and others, as well as the formation of new skills and approaches that can be taken into daily life.
 Horses are intensely social beings and exhibit a range of behaviours including those related to leadership, survival and play.
 Observing and reflecting on herd behaviour can help humans understand how they place themselves relative to others.

 Working with horses helps people to understand their assertiveness or lack thereof and can help in developing a sense of mastership which can translate to increased self-esteem, confidence and trust.
 Because of the size, stature and perceived power and magnificence of horses, developing skills while working with horses can be particularly meaningful.